AI-generated

 Key Excerpts

-• 3.
-"Rather, we would say that the familiar rule of accessory following the principal should apply."
-(Court of Appeals quoted by the Supreme Court, adopted by the Supreme Court).
+• "Rather, we would say that the familiar rule of accessory following the principal should apply." — Statement by the CA adopted by the SC.

 Precedents Cited